exesaLigno/BartenderBot/README.md

 #### Extra abilities
 - Auto-removing drinks with considering of cooked cocktails
 - Party mode with separated drink list
-- Auto-parsing of recepies sites in moments of low demand
+- Auto-parsing of recipes sites in moments of low demand